pennyl67/openminted-guidelines/the_omtd-share_metadata_schema.md

 The schema is currently implemented as an XSD[^5].
 An important difference from META-SHARE lies in the organisation vis-a-vis the different resource types covered: while META-SHARE describes all resources types in one common XSD, in OMTD-SHARE, the resource types are described in a more modular way as separate sets of XSDs.

-The current version of the schema makes use of the OMTD-SHARE ontology, which caters for:
+The current version of the schema makes use of the [OMTD-SHARE ontology](http://w3id.org/meta-share/omtd-share/), which caters for:

 * annotation types
 * data formats
-* component and application types.
+* component and application types (functions) and
+* TDM methods.

 The OMTD-SHARE ontology will continue to evolve in order to take into account the emerging needs for registering new TDM components and applications.